orangejuice/blog/data/activity/movie-幼童-2004/record.en.md

 date: 2021-03-16 03:37:12+08:00
 douban:
   rating: 9.5
-  subtitle: 2004 / Mainland China / Documentary Historical / Hu Jingcao
+  subtitle: 2005 / Mainland China / Documentary, History / Directed by Hu Jinchao
 ---

-I downloaded it a long time ago, but never got around to watching it.
-Having just read about history of the late Qing Dynasty, I immediately thought of this documentary and decided to watch it.
-The timing couldn't be more perfect.
-I'm glad to have learned about this part of history, while feeling the unpredictability of life, the grand and unfeeling progression of time, and admiring the quality of this documentary.
-These complex emotions are strong enough to make people beat their chests and stamp their feet, leaving them with a kind of inexpressible melancholy, leading them to perceive life, the nation, and society.
+I downloaded it a long time ago but never got around to watching it.
+Having just learned about the history of the late Qing Dynasty, I immediately thought of this documentary and decided to watch it.
+The timing couldn't have been more perfect.
+I'm glad to have learned about this part of history.
+While feeling the unpredictability of life and the grand, merciless pace of the times, I also appreciate the quality of this documentary.
+These complex emotions are enough to make one clutch at their heart and feel a melancholic restlessness, pondering life, the nation, and society.